misiektoja/instagram_monitor/README.md

 <a id="use-the-jitter-mode"></a>
 ### Use the Jitter Mode

-Since v.1.7, the tools allows to force every HTTP call made by Instaloader to go through a built-in jitter/back-off layer to look more human.
+Since v1.7, the tool allows to force every HTTP call made by Instaloader to go through a built-in jitter/back-off layer to look more human.

 This adds random delay (0.8-3 s) before each request and automatically retries on Instagram's 429 "too many requests" or checkpoint challenges, with exponential back-off (60 s → 120 s → 240 s) and a little extra jitter.